Quichotte (novel): Reception

-Quichotte received favourable reviews, with a cumulative "Positive" rating at the review aggregator website Book Marks, based on 34 book reviews from mainstream literary critics.
 The novel debuted at number fifteen on The New York Times Hardcover fiction best-seller list for the week ending September 14, 2019.

 Kirkus Reviews called the novel "humane and humorous," adding that "Rushdie is in top form, serving up a fine piece of literary satire."
 Publishers Weekly called the novel "a brilliant rendition of the cheesy, sleazy, scary pandemonium of life in modern times."
 Claire Lowdon of The Sunday Times gave the novel a rave review, saying, "Quichotte is one of the cleverest, most enjoyable metafictional capers this side of postmodernism" and that "we are still watching a master at work."

 In her review for The New York Times Book Review, author Jeanette Winterson said, "The lovely, unsentimental, heart-affirming ending of Quichotte, that "sane man," is the aslant answer to the question of what is real and what is unreal.
 A remembrance of what holds our human lives in some equilibrium — a way of feeling and a way of telling.
 Love and language."
 Writing for Booklist, Donna Seaman said, "Rushdie's dazzling and provocative improvisation on an essential classic has powerful resonance in this time of weaponized lies and denials."
 Nicholas Mancusi, writing for Time, praised the novel, saying, "As he weaves the journeys of the two men nearer and nearer, sweeping up a full accounting of all the tragicomic horrors of modern American life in the process, these energies begin to collapse beautifully inward, like a dying star."
 Writing for The Times, Robert Douglas-Fairhurst praised the novel, calling it a "welcome return to form.
 More than just another postmodern box of tricks, this is a novel that feeds the heart while it fills the mind."
 Jude Cook of i called the novel a "wildly entertaining return to form" and said of Rushdie: "Now in his eighth decade, it is clear he still possesses the linguistic energy, resourcefulness and sheer amplitude of a writer half his age."